Rand / Dollar = 16.63

 2. XTB

 XTB gives South Africans access to over 28 global and locally relevant commodities, all available from the xStation 5 platform.
-XTB doesn’t require a set minimum deposit, letting you start with any investment amount.

-Leverage on commodities goes up to 1:500 on Gold, allowing you to manage your exposure.
 You also get backing from the FSCA.
-XTB offers several trading options, but ZAR is not a support account currency, exposing you to conversion fees.
+XTB offers several trading options, but ZAR is not a supported account currency, exposing you to conversion fees.

 Broker and Commodity Trading Features